ttscoff/gather-cli/README.md

-# gather-cli
+# Gather CLI

 ![Howzit banner image](https://cdn3.brettterpstra.com/uploads/2022/08/gatherheader-rb.webp)

-Current version: 2.0.18
+Current version: 2.0.19

 This project is the successor to read2text, which was a Python based tool that used Arc90 Readability and html2text to convert web URLs to Markdown documents, ready to store in your notes.
 It takes its name from another of my similar projects that I've since retired.
 It was this, but with a GUI, and this is infinitely more scriptable and is designed to nestle into your favorite tools and projects.